 - Comp & Benefits

 - Senior Management

-I worked at Capital One full-time (Less than a year)
+I worked at Capital One full-time (More than 3 years)

 Get this page going by posting a photo.
 It only takes a second, and your photos are anonymous.Share a Photo

 I applied through a recruiter.
 The process took 1+ week.
 I interviewed at Capital One (Laurel, MD (US)) in December 2018.

 Let me start off by saying I think Capital One is an amazing company to work for but like any company experiencing growth you may encounter people that may not represent the company well.